 Pikas mate about one month before the snow starts to melt.
 Mating season typically runs from late April to early July.
 The female gives birth to two to four babies in the spring.
 The babies are weaned in about three to four weeks.
 The babies will leave their mother after four weeks and are adult size in about three months.

-Rabbits and Hares are very shy compared to the pikas.
+are very shy compared to the pikas.
 Rabbits live in groups and Hares live alone with the exception of the breeding season.
 Rabbits live in burrows and Hares live above groud concealing themselves in shallow depressions.
 Baby Rabbits are born naked and blind.
 Baby Hares are born fully furred with their eyes open and the ability to run around right away.

 Both Rabbits and Hares feed on vegatation.
 They are active mostly at night, but can often be spotted early in the morning and at dusk.

 Colorado Division of Wildlife Article on American Pika